MattGomb/awesome-books/README.md

 ## Acknowledgments

-- Many thanks to [@githubhandle], her insight and extra sources suggestions were essential!
+- Many thanks to [@vvoo21], her insight and extra sources suggestions were essential!

 ## 📝 License